-When it comes to broccoli people either hate it or love it, with broccoli, there is no in-between.
+When it comes to broccoli, people either hate it or love it, with broccoli, there is no in-between.
 And that is the same case with mushrooms and spinach.

-And the poor function of the kidney is actually a common complication for people with type 2 diabetes.
+And the poor function of the kidney is actually a common complication for those with type 2 diabetes.
 But hopefully, this drug that is quite risky soon could be changed with food such as the extract of broccoli sprout.

 In Science Translational Medicine, there was a placebo-controlled and randomized study that came to the discovery that sulforaphane (complex found in broccoli) is good for obese patients that have poor regulation over their type 2 diabetes.

 In this study, there were 97 obese participants, and the researchers looked at them for 12 weeks.
 The participants took broccoli sprout that was concentrated.
 These participants had a notable drop in their fasting blood sugar levels.
-In comparison to those participants that took placebo.
+In comparison to those participants that took a placebo.

-Moreover, the researchers came to the discovery that this complex may help prevent for the glucose intolerance to develop.
-And also just as the metformin help reduce the levels of blood sugar.
+Moreover, the researchers came to the discovery that this complex may help prevent glucose intolerance from developing.
+And also just as metformin help reduce the levels of blood sugar.

 The researchers witnessed a drop in the glucose of 10 %.
 This decrease is sufficient to reduce complications in the eyes, kidneys, and blood.
-And another important thing is that the sulforaphane unlike the metformin did not cause any gastrointestinal problems and did not have any side effects.
+And another important thing is that sulforaphane unlike the metformin did not cause any gastrointestinal problems and did not have any side effects.

 According to the lead author of the study, professor at Lund University Diabetes Center and the University of Gothenburg, Andres Rosengren, broccoli is highly beneficial.
 It may be useful because it does not have any side effects and because you can easily make a shake or drink from broccoli.